-Pason's market positions remain very strong.
-We are the service provider of choice for many leading operators and drilling contractors with Pason equipment installed on over 65% of all active land drilling rigs in the Western Hemisphere and a growing position in the Middle East.
-We continue to be very well positioned to participate in the industry's recovery and growth.
+In aggregate, we expect drilling activity in Pason's core markets to be largely flat in 2019 compared to 2018.
+Our market positions remain strong, and we expect to be able to deliver growth through higher product adoption going forward.
+We are the service provider of choice for many leading operators and drilling contractors with Pason equipment installed on over 65% of all active land drilling rigs in the Western Hemisphere.
+We continue to be very well-positioned to participate in the industry's recovery and growth.